Rekha135/Rekha-S/Task3/README.md

 1. ### Setup
-  - Clone the project, git clone - https://github.com/Rekha135/Rekha-S.git
+  - Clone the project, git clone: https://github.com/Rekha135/Rekha-S.git
   - Open the project in VS Code
-  - To install dependencies - npm install
+  - To install dependencies: npm install

 2. ### How to run tests